Standard Time, Winter Time, Normal Time

 Time Change Without DST

 Instead of DST, some locations change their standard time back and forth every year.
-For example the Antarctic research station Troll switches from Greenwich Mean Time (GMT) to Central European Time (CET), and then later it goes on to Central European Summer Time (CEST) to adjust to the local time in its mother country, Norway.
-Troll time then changes back again to CET and finally to GMT.
+For example, the Antarctic research station Troll switches from Greenwich Mean Time (GMT) to Central European Summer Time (CEST), which are 2 hours apart.

 Daylight Saving Time – DST